SergioLM7/pokesearch/README.md

 **Link**: https://pokesearchslm.netlify.app/

 Pokesearch allows you to search your favorites Pokemon by their name or ID since the first generation to the last one.
-You can also see their detailed stats and , furthermore, create your own Pokemons.
+You can also see their detailed stats and, furthermore, create your own Pokemons.
 Catch 'em all!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>